Adam-Hubbs/startup/README.md

 # startup
 BYU CS 260 Application

+Have you ever wanted a better calander system?
+One that is intelligent, easy to use, and of course... free!
+This app is for you!

 ## Overall Description
 I will create a calander and people managment system that can be easily extended to become a task and project managment system.
 The inspiration behind this project is Area Book Planner (now know as the Preach My Gospel App).
 It will have a simple and easy to use interface.
 (And maybe eventually hook into the Google Calender API).
+You will be able to create calender events, modify people, assign them to projects (eventually), and have it all in an easy to use interface.

 ## Web Technologies